TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/problemscopingques-sqlserverbackuprestore.md

             "numberOfLines": 0
         },
         {
-            "id": "whatMethod",
+            "id": "what_method",
-            "visibility": "whichPhase != null && whichPhase != Planning",
+            "visibility": "what_phase != null && what_phase != Planning",
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "What method are you using/planning to use for the backup or restore operation?", "watermarkText": "Choose an option",
+            "displayLabel": "What method are you using for the backup or restore operation?", "watermarkText": "Choose an option",
             "content": null,
             "infoBalloonText": null,